Jose Alvarado (basketball): College career

 As a freshman, Alvarado started in all 25 of his games and averaged 12.1 points, 3.7 rebounds and 3.1 assists per game.
 He became the fourth Georgia Tech freshman to average at least 12 points, 3.5 rebounds, and two assists per game.
 He suffered a season-ending left elbow fracture against Duke on February 11, 2018.
 Alvarado had an increased role in his sophomore season with the early departure of Josh Okogie.
-On February 20, 2019, Alvarado scored a career-high 29 points to go with six rebounds and five assists in a 73–65 win over Pittsburgh.
+On February 20, 2019, Alvarado scored a career-high 29 points to go with 6 rebounds and 5 assists in a 73–65 win over Pittsburgh.
 As a sophomore, Alvarado averaged 12.5 points, 3.9 rebounds and 3.4 assists per game, leading his team in scoring, assists and steals.
 Georgia Tech was banned from the postseason by the NCAA during his junior season due to several infractions.
 He missed seven games early in his junior season due to an ankle injury.
-On January 25, 2020, Alvarado scored a season-high 26 points and recorded eight rebounds and a school-record nine steals in a 64–58 victory over NC State.
+On January 25, 2020, Alvarado scored a season-high 26 points and recorded 8 rebounds and a school-record nine steals in a 64–58 victory over NC State.
 In his junior season, he averaged 14.4 points, four assists, 3.4 rebounds and 2.2 steals per game and was named to the Third Team All-Atlantic Coast Conference (ACC).
 In his senior year, Alvarado and Moses Wright led Georgia Tech to its first ACC title since 1993, by defeating Scottie Barnes and Florida State in the championship game of the ACC tournament.
-At the end of the season, was named the ACC Defensive Player of the Year.
+At the end of the season, he was named the ACC Defensive Player of the Year.